 The bill directs the PUC to open rule-making proceedings to:

-Finally, beginning September 1, 2020, the bill requires an "opt-in" by customers before a public utility may employ a new nonstandard rate such as a time-of-use, inverted block, or flat rate ( section 3 ).
+beginning for any change in an electric utility's rate design approved on or after September 1, 2020, the bill requires an "opt-in" by customers before a public utility may employ a new nonstandard rate such as a time-of-use, inverted block, or flat rate that the change of design be revenue-neutral and not have a disproportionate impact on low-income customers ( section 3 ).